DIVORCE

 Why Get a Prenuptial Agreement?

-1. You are coming into a marriage with assets of your own whether big or small.
+You are coming into a marriage with assets of your own whether big or small and you would like to retain these as your separate assets during and after the marriage.

-3. You want to restrict leeway for litigation on matrimonial property during any subsequent divorce by presenting to the court a clear delineation of the intended spouses’ assets and income thereon; and revenues that may be considered as sole property as opposed to matrimonial property.
+You want to restrict leeway for litigation on matrimonial property during any subsequent divorce by presenting to the court a clear delineation of the intended spouses’ assets and income thereon; and revenues that may be considered as sole property as opposed to matrimonial property.
+This will make it easier for the court to divide assets upon divorce, as parties already voluntarily signed a binding agreement on both separate and matrimonial assets.

-4. You want to mandate continuance of your given lifestyle in the event the marriage comes to an end.
+You want to mandate continuance of your given lifestyle in the event the marriage comes to an end, for instance by stipulating the amount of maintenance you are entitled to in instances such as having given birth, participation in family business, duration of the marriage etc.

-5. You are in a polygamous marriage and intend to marry a new wife.
-You, your intended spouse and your existing spouses may clarify matrimonial property issues in the context of a prenuptial agreement.
+You are in a polygamous marriage and intend to marry a new wife.
+You, your intended spouse and your existing spouses may clarify matrimonial property issues in the context of a prenuptial agreement and specifically delineate the assets that will be considered matrimonial property together with the subsequent wife.

 Koya and Co.
 Advocates have good experience in drafting prenuptial agreements that comply with the Kenyan Law on marriage and matrimonial property.